-In August 2014, the Appellate Body circulated its report of the WTO dispute settlement procedures on China's export regulations (imposition of export duties, quantitative export restrictions, and restrictions on rights to trade) on rare earths 31, tungsten, and molybdenum (DS431, DS432, DS433) requested by Japan, the Unites States and the EU.
+In August 2014, the Appellate Body circulated its report of the WTO dispute settlement procedures on China's export regulations (imposition of export duties, quantitative export restrictions, and restrictions on rights to trade) on rare earths1, tungsten, and molybdenum (DS431, DS432, DS433) requested by Japan, the Unites States and the EU.
 The Appellate Body fully accepted the claims of Japan, the United States and the EU, and upheld the Panel's determination that China's measures were inconsistent with the WTO Agreements.
 Thus, the decision that China's export regulations on rare earths, etc. were inconsistent with the WTO Agreements became final.

 In recent years, there have been an increasing number of cases where resource-producing countries and emerging countries impose obligations to process/increase the value-added within the country, obligations to give priority to domestic sales, or export regulations on domestically produced resources for various purposes, such as gaining fiscal revenue, protecting domestic industries, and/or securing domestic supply.
 In such cases, a tense relationship may arise between the resource-producing countries' rights to their industrial policies or natural resources and international rules such as the WTO Agreements.
-In this column, we will provide a detailed description of the rare earths case, because it is a useful precedential case where the Panel and the Appellate Body made important determinations on the relationship between the rights of resource-producing countries and international rules, and where the WTO dispute settlement mechanism effectively functioned.
+In this column, we will provide a detailed description of the rare earths case, because it is a useful precedential case where the Panel and the Appellate Body made important determinational rules, and where the WTO dispute settlement mechanism effectively functioned.